nickperkins/QuizMaster3000/README.md

 QuizMaster3000
 ==============

+**This project has not been maintained for many years and has been archived.**

 Quiz Plugin for Bukkit servers

 This plugin allows you to run quiz contests in game.
 Questions are loaded from a data file that can be updated with as many questions as you can think of.
 Questions can have multiple answers.